ibm-cloud-docs/database-tools/changing-forgotten-mysql-root-password.md

 ```# UPDATE mysql.user SET Password=PASSWORD('newpassword') WHERE User='root';```

-4. Replace 'newpassword' with your new root password.
+4. Replace `newpassword` with your new root password.

 5. Restart the {{site.data.keyword.mysql}} server by using the following command: